lab-brussels-1/loruki-2/planning/backlog.md

   - [ ] Have a footer on all pages with contact infos for social medias and GitHub

-### Features
+### Must-haves for Features

 - As a photographer i want to know that the images on my website will retain it's quality so my work looks good
   - [ ] Have a features page that will explain the benefits of Loruki over other deployment service

-### Docs
+### Must-haves for Docs

 ## Should-Haves

 will complete the user experience, but are not necessary:

+- As a front-end developer i want to be able to open and navigate through this website on my mobile phone or tablet to quickly find documentation if i don't happen to have a laptop at hand

+- [ ] make the design of every page responsive

+### Should-haves for Main page

 - As a front-end-developer I want to know how i can install Loruki to use it for my projects

   - [ ] There should be a terminal command on how to install Loruki

-- As a front-end developer i want to be able to open and navigate through this website on my mobile phone or tablet to quickly find documentation if i don't happen to have a laptop at hand

-- [ ] make the design of the website responsive

 ## Could-Haves